We Analyzed 8.7B SSL Certificates: ECDSA Overtook RSA in May 2026 (June 2026 Update)

 Algorithm choice tells us a lot about the infrastructure behind a domain.
 ECDSA with SHA-384 usually means modern cloud hosting and automated certificate management.
 RSA SHA-256 is more common on legacy hosting and shared environments where nobody changed the defaults.

-I've been tracking this shift since we first started processing CT logs at scale.
-The Q1 2026 data confirms what we predicted: ECDSA is on track to overtake RSA within the next two to three quarters.
-The ZeroSSL ECC issuer's 51.1% growth rate and Let's Encrypt's E7/E8 ECDSA issuers growing while R12/R13 RSA issuers decline are the strongest leading indicators.
+I've been tracking this shift since we first started processing CT logs at scale, and Q1 2026 set up the call we got right: ECDSA overtook RSA in May 2026, inside a single quarter rather than the two to three we initially hedged.
+The ZeroSSL ECC issuer's 51.1% growth rate, and Let's Encrypt's E7/E8 ECDSA issuers growing while its R12/R13 RSA issuers declined, were the leading indicators that made the timing readable in advance.

 How long do SSL certificates last in 2026?